davidebbo/davidebbo.github.io/_posts/2011-01-04-nuget-versioning-part-2-core-algorithm.markdown

 Credits to [Louis DeJardin](http://twitter.com/#!/loudej) on convincing me of this key point.

-## NuGet 1.1 twist

-Earlier, I mentioned that NuGet's algorithm was to “always pick the lowest version of a dependency that fits in the range”.
-That is true of NuGet 1.0, but in 1.1 or later, we added a small twist to this, which is to always move up to the highest build/revision.
-Confused?
-An example will make it clear.

-Let's take our example above, but now say that X's available versions are 1.0, 1.1, 1.2, 2.0, **2.0.0.1**, **2.0.1.0**, **2.0.1.5**, 3.0, **3.0.1** and 4.0.

-When installing A, B and C, with NuGet 1.0 we would end up with X 2.0.
-But with 1.1, we'd get version 2.0.1.5.
-The reason this is important is that the last two numbers are typically non-breaking bug fixes, and the assumption is that you are always better off picking them over an older build with the same Major/Minor version (i.e. the same first two numbers).

 ## A few words on Semantic Versioning

 [Semantic Versioning](http://semver.org/) (SemVer) describes a way for authors to define versions in a way that they have a consistent semantic.
 In a nutshell, semantic versions look like X.Y.Z (Major.Minor.Patch), such that: